webalorn/sysnum-2020-project/vhdd/vhdd.md

 ### Boot sector

-It must be the first sector on the VHDD.
+It must be the first sector in the VHDD.
 Id: `0`.
-The size is the size of the program, which will be fully loaded into memory.
+The size is the size of the program, which will be fully loaded into the memory.

 ### File sector

-It must be the second sector on the VHDD.
+It must be the second sector in the VHDD.
 Id: `1`.

 #### Directory

 - Type : `1` (32 bits)
-- Number of files / directories (32 bits)
+- Number of files/directories (32 bits)
-- For each file / directory :
+- For each file/directory:
-  - Address of the file on the VHDD
+  - Address of the file in the VHDD
   - Size of the name (`n`, on 32 bits)
   - `n` words of 32 bits (unicode characters)

 #### File

 - Type : `0` (32 bits)
-- Size of the file (`n`, on 32 bits). `n` is the number of bytes, but must be a multiple of 4 (because 32-bits aligned).
+- Size of the file (`n`, on 32 bits). `n` is the number of bytes, but it must be a multiple of 4 (because it's 32-bits aligned).
 - Binary content (`n` bytes)